BusbyLab/git-gh-demo/README.md

         new file:   01-demultiplex/logs/R1_data/multiqc_general_stats.txt
         new file:   01-demultiplex/logs/R1_data/multiqc_sources.txt

-Several other files are listed too.
-If I wanted to undo this `add`, `git status` says I could run `git rm .` to unstage, which is good to know.
+<br> Several other files are listed too.
+If I wanted to undo this `add`,
+`git status` says I could run `git rm .` to unstage, which is good to know.
 I try not to add files that I think might present security vulnerabilities, or contain speculation or important information that I